-The Dr. Lorraine Voorhees Student Achievement Center Resource Room is a one-stop-shop quiet place to study, meet with a tutor, peer advisor or study group and grab a cup of coffee.
-Open to all MBKU students and located in the Administration Building (second floor), there are a variety of personal and professional reading materials and other resources, white board, electric back massagers, device charging station and a long, roll-out Thai relaxation mat if you simply need a break.
+The Dr. Lorraine Voorhees Student Achievement Center Resource Room is a one-stop-shop quiet place to study, meet with a tutor, and peer advisor or study group.
+Open to all MBKU students and located in the Administration Building (second floor), there are a variety of

-The Student Achievement Center Moodle page is an online information source where you may find handouts and recordings of previous seminars, Peer Advising lists, helpful academic/study resources, career development resources (including articles, resume/CV/cover letter templates, and more), student counseling services, Title IX/FERPA/ADA information and more.
+The Student Achievement Center Moodle page is an online information source where you may find handouts and recordings of previous seminars, helpful academic/study resources, career development resources (including articles, resume/CV/cover letter templates, and more), student counseling services, Title IX/FERPA/ADA information and more.
 All current MBKU students have access to the SAC Moodle page.